 You can start a plot either through selective echos to draw the players' attention to something, have a persona come into the room and introduce themselves and provide the quest, or orb an NPC and start that way.

 Relax, go as slow as you need, and let it all happen…

 At the end of the plot, reward the players as you planned, either through deed, gold, xp or item.
 Update the web board and note the player.

 Sometimes players miss echos if they are in the middle of conversations or moving around.
 I always find that using YELLOW or another strong color in my echos makes them stand out.
 If the player continues to ignore your work, don't get discouraged, there are some players who just don't care.
 Note the player and ask for another target from your mentor.

 This happens more often then getting ignored.
 Often times, players catch a whiff of an avatar plot and they all want in.
 Your plot has been geared towards a specific level range, so gently prod any players who are not in the right level range away from the action.
 Otherwise, having more players in a plot can be a good thing, as it means you have stimulated RP with more players.

 Players do the darndest things, and since we all come from different backgrounds, have read different things, we all have different ideas on how to do something.
 A player might come up with a completely different solution to a problem you have presented. don't sweat, this is your plot.
 You can either let the player succeed in their own plan, or have that fail horribly…

 We all make mistakes.
 I've messed up echos, I've attacked players with my level 150 avatar character instead of my level 10 evil doer, I've even crashed the entire MUD… If you make a mistake, take a deep breath and try again.
 No one will ever make fun of you for making a mistake (unless you crash the MUD).
-If a player ever makes fun of you, send them to Nienne, so they can make fun of her instead and leave you.
+If a player ever makes fun of you, send them to LoKi, so they can make fun of him instead and leave you.